-Each year, Delta Chi recognizes our collegiate chapters/colonies, alumni chapters, members, and friends for the amazing things they do on campus, in the Fraternity, in their careers, and in society at large.
+Each year, Delta Chi recognizes our collegiate chapters, alumni chapters, members, and friends for the amazing things they do on campus, in the Fraternity, in their careers, and in society at large.

 Delta Chi’s most coveted and prestigious award is the President’s Cup.
-Each year, Delta Chi recognizes the top two chapters/colonies in both the red and buff divisions.
+Each year, Delta Chi recognizes the top two chapters and provisional chapters in both the red and buff divisions.
 The President’s Cup winners have demonstrated superior excellence in operational performance, while promoting a strong values-based fraternal experience and creating a measurable impact for their members, campuses, and communities.

 Delta Chi of the Year